Published

 Setting up Firebase

-Next step is to include the Firebase in our project.
+Next step is to include Firebase in our project.
 Two steps are needed here:

 Creating A Firebase Project